I3EM/QEM2022-Advanced-Scripting-Practical/src/1-extracting-pseudospectrum/recap.md

 1. Extract the Pseudospectrum.
 2. Find its local maxima locations and average them to get the `s` parameter.
-3. Knowing `s`, perform the transfert function inversion on the *encoded image*.
+3. Knowing `s`, perform the transfer function inversion on the *encoded image*.

 ~~~admonish info title="The `:=` operator" collapsible=true
 Working with images in Digital Micrograph may be slightly disturbing due to